Whales of the Arctic

 It is predominately the males who have tusks—sometimes two, but sometimes none.
 Only about 15% of female narwhals have them.
 The tusks can grow as long as 10 feet and they have significant sensory capabilities, with as many as 10 million nerve endings inside.

-They spend their entire lives in the Arctic waters of Russia, Svalbard (Norway), Greenland, and Canada, usually spending up to five months of the year under sea ice around Baffin Bay-Davis Strait.
+They spend their entire lives in the Arctic waters of Russia, Svalbard (browse our Svalbard Arctic cruises), Greenland, and Canada, usually spending up to five months of the year under sea ice around Baffin Bay-Davis Strait.
 They predominately feed on shrimp, squid, Arctic and polar cod, and Greenland halibut.

 Humpbacks are perhaps the most recognisable and well-known of all the large whales.
 They have long “pectoral” fins and vary in colour, ranging from black to grey to white to mottled, often with distinctive white patches on the underside of their tails.
 Each humpback’s markings are totally unique, much like fingerprints.
 Their skin is also frequently scarred, often with large patches covered in barnacles.